Skip to main content

 Memory Configuration

-Performance Tip: Increasing memory configuration typically enhances CPU performance, which is particularly important for compute-intensive tasks.
+Performance Tip: Increasing memory allocation typically boosts CPU performance, which is particularly important for compute-intensive tasks.

 Concurrency Processing Capability

-• Maximum Concurrent Instances: Defaults to 1000 instances per cloud function
+• Maximum Concurrent Instances: A single cloud function defaults to 1000 instances.

-• Concurrency Limit Behavior: Calls exceeding the limit will be blocked (and not executed).
+• Concurrency Throttling Behavior: Calls exceeding the limit will be blocked (and will not be executed).

 Concurrency Calculation Formula